bummzack/simple-sveltekit/src/pages/about.md

 # About

-This is the about page
+This is the about page.

+You can use [Markdown](https://www.markdownguide.org/) formatting to format your content!